-- How can users become active participants in technological innovation and design?
+- How may users become active participants in technological innovation and design?

-- How can we come to terms with the risks, knowledge controversies and ethical dilemmas that arise with new technologies?
+- How may we as individuals and societies come to terms with the risks, knowledge controversies and ethical dilemmas that arise with new technologies?

 - How do technologies transform people’s experiences, activities and performances?